spenser-millburn/collector/README.md

 # Process a specific input file and output to stdout
 ./collector --input-file /path/to/logfile.log --stdout

+# Use Docker Compose configuration for collecting logs from Docker services
+./collector --config config/docker-compose.json

 # Output in JSON format
 ./collector --stdout --json